Texas Democrats are in their fifth week of exile, and grappling with the toll of an endless summer on the run

 At 8 a.m. they report for a coronavirus test, a necessity after six of them contracted breakthrough cases within a few days of arriving in D.C. and had to quarantine for 10 days.
 They usually eat breakfast and lunch together and have a daily caucus meeting in a hidden, windowless conference room.
 After the covid outbreak, their in-person meetings on Capitol Hill have become less and less frequent, so they often just attend Zoom meetings in their hotel rooms.
 When done with work in Washington, they turn to constituent services back home or their actual jobs that pay the bills.

 Republicans have accused them of treating the exile as a vacation or booze cruise.
-It didn’t help that some Democrats were photographed with a case of Miller Lite on a bus when they left.
+It didn’t help that some Democrats were photographed with a carton of Miller Lite on a bus when they left.
 And it didn’t help that for a number days, the caucus was unable to confirm the location of two members, Jessica González and Julie Johnson, both from Dallas.
 They showed up to all their Zooms, colleagues said, but, according to the Texas Tribune, they were vacationing in Portugal with their respective fiancee and wife, using nonrefundable tickets for a trip they’d been planning for a year and a half.

 “Wow, just wow,” tweeted state Rep. Tom Oliverson (R-Cypress), saying he’d canceled his family’s vacation to Grand Teton National Park after Democrats first broke quorum in May.
 “Texas deserves better than this.”